 Following the discussions in the WP, it has been proposed to add at the end of 4.2.2.1.3.2 the following sentences:

-“In case a Member State requires 2 steady red lights and does not accept 2 reflective plates, the Member State may also accept the use of reflective plates in one or more section of lines of the network.
+“In case a Member State requires 2 steady red lights and does not accept 2 reflective plates in its entire network, the Member State may accept the use of reflective plates in one or more section of lines of the network.
 The concerned Member State specifies in its notification the generic conditions of acceptance of reflective plates.

 To ensure that all railway undertakings are given efficient information about the implementation of these conditions, the infrastructure manager shall publish the sections of lines concerned and the related conditions.
 The specific conditions defined by the infrastructure manager shall include an assessment of the risks and operational requirements.”

+ES NSA still had problems with the term ‘entire network as it is very restrictive and wanted a more flexible approach.
+They believed it to be a barrier for interoperability and the against philosophy of the 4th package.
+The proposal of NSA FR allows a Member State to take a discretionary decision.
+FR NSA explained that they wanted to solve the issue on a national level hence the revised wording.
+They believed it was important to have a clear process based on analysis of risk and not for it to be a discrectionay issue.
+It was agreed to add to the Application Guide that the IM should provide a prompt response to individual requests to access the network with clear information on the risk analysis.
+If the request was refused or an RU had problems with gaining access to a network or part of a network, the NSA concerned should be contacted for further assistance.

 Applicability of TSI OPE to existing vehicles and infrastructure (2.2.3)